darmawan01/xlsx_utilities/README.md

 # Excel Utility Package for Go

-This package provides a set of utilities for working with Excel files in Go, allowing easy conversion between Go structs (including nested structs) and Excel spreadsheets.
+This package provides a set of utilities for working with Excel files in Go, allowing easy conversion between Go structs (including nested structs and custom types) and Excel spreadsheets.

 ## Features

-- Convert slices of structs (including nested structs) to Excel files
+- Convert slices of structs (including nested structs and custom types) to Excel files
 - Read Excel files into slices of structs
 - Generic implementation for flexibility with different struct types
 - Error handling for import/export operations
 - Type-safe operations with Go generics
 - Support for nested structs with flattened headers
+- Custom type handling with user-definable converters and parsers

 ## Installation